Signal reconstruction from the magnitude of subspace components: Introduction

 \textbf{Random setting:} We shall extend to $k$-dimensional subspaces the results obtained for $k=1$ in a recent series of papers \cite{Candes:uq, Demanet:2012uq, Candes:2012fk}.
 In \cite{Candes:uq} it was shown that semidefinite programming yields signal recovery with high probability when the $1$-dimensional subspaces are chosen at random and that the cardinality of the subspaces can scale linearly in the ambient dimension up to a logarithmic factor.
 Numerical stability in the presence of noise was also verified.
 The underlying semidefinite program was shown in \cite{Demanet:2012uq} to afford (with high probability) a unique feasible solution, and the logarithmic factor was removed in \cite{Candes:2012fk}.

-Our proof for $k$-dimensional subspaces (see Theorem \ref{th:finale!}) is guided by the approach in \cite{Candes:2012fk,Candes:uq} but some steps are more involved and require additional tools.
-For instance, the case $k=1$ relies on random vectors whose entries are i.i.d.~Gaussian modeling the measurements.
+Our proof for $k$-dimensional subspaces (see Theorem \ref{th:finale!}) follows the approach in \cite{Candes:2012fk,Candes:uq}.
+We verify that randomly selected subspaces satisfy a near isometry property and ensure the existence of a so-called dual certificate, which implies that the solution of the semidefinite program indeed recovers the signal with high probability.
+However, the generalization to $k$-dimensional projections raised additional difficulties.
+Indeed, the case $k=1$ relies on random vectors whose entries are i.i.d.~Gaussian modeling the measurements.
 For $k>1$, we must deal with measurement matrices having orthogonal rows, so that entries from one row are stochastically dependent on those in any other row.
 Hence, the extension from $k=1$ to $k>1$ is not obvious and requires special care.
-For instance, our Proposition \ref{lemma:ck} is a novel ingredient reflecting such difficulties.

-Moreover, we present numerical experiments indicating that the choice $k>1$ can lead to better recovery results than $k=1$.
+In particular, we apply weak convergence results from random matrix theory to derive the lower estimate for the near isometry property, see our Proposition \ref{lemma:ck}.
+Moreover, we present numerical experiments to illustrate the practical feasibility of the method in small dimensions.

-Although we present our results for real signals and subspaces exclusively, the agenda can also be followed in the complex setting.
+\textbf{Complex case:} Although we present our results for real signals and subspaces exclusively, the agenda can also be followed in the complex setting.
 We shall discuss the required modifications at the end of the present paper.